Variety of power sums and divisors in the moduli space of cubic fourfolds

 \end{proof} Lemma \ref{leencore} implies (i) by a Sard type argument and this concludes the proof of Theorem \ref{propsing}, (i).

-\end{proof} \begin{proof}[Proof of Theorem \ref{propsing}, (ii)] We first prove the following result: \begin{lemma} For general $g,\,f$, $f=s(g)$, the embedding dimension of $VSP(F,10)$ is $5$ at any point of $S_f$. \end{lemma} \begin{proof} This is elementary as we know that the universal family $\mathcal{VSP}$ is smooth and that the hypersurface $\mathcal{V}SP_{V-ap}$ contains the the family of surfaces $\mathcal{S}$ which has generically smooth fibres.
-If $S_f$ is smooth, the corank of the map $pr_{2*}:T_{\mathcal{VSP},([Z],f)}\rightarrow T_{\PP(S^3V),f}$ is $1$ everywhere along $S_f$, and this clearly implies that the embedding dimension of $VSP(F,10)$ is $5$ at any point of $S_f$. \end{proof} This lemma shows that for general $g$ and $f=s(g)$, the variety $VSP(F,10)$ has locally hypersurface singularities along $S_f$, and our goal now is to show that the Hessian of the local defining equation, which is a homogeneous quadratic polynomial on the normal bundle $N_{S_f}$, is everywhere nondegenerate.
-Here the bundle $N_{S_f}$ is defined as the quotient of $T_{VSP(F,10)\mid S_f}$ by its subbundle $T_{S_f}$. $N_{S_f}$ is thus locally free of rank $3$ by Lemma \ref{leembdim}.
+\end{proof} \begin{proof}[Proof of Theorem \ref{propsing}, (ii)] We first prove the following result: \begin{lemma} For general $g$ and $f=s(g)$, the embedding dimension of $VSP(F,10)$ is $5$ at any point of $S_f$. \end{lemma} \begin{proof} We know that the universal family $\mathcal{VSP}$ is smooth and that the hypersurface $\mathcal{V}SP_{V-ap}$ contains the family of surfaces $\mathcal{S}$ which has generically smooth fibers.
+If $S_f$ is smooth, the corank of the map $pr_{2*}:T_{\mathcal{VSP},([Z],[f])}\rightarrow T_{\PP(S^3V),[f]}$ is $1$ everywhere along $S_f$.
+This implies that the embedding dimension of $VSP(F,10)$ is $5$ at any point of $S_f$. \end{proof} This lemma shows that for general $g$ and $f=s(g)$, the variety $VSP(F,10)$ has locally hypersurface singularities along $S_f$, and our goal now is to show that the Hessian of the local defining equation, which is a homogeneous quadratic polynomial on the normal bundle $N_{S_f}$, is everywhere nondegenerate.
+Here the bundle $N_{S_f}$ is defined as the quotient of $T_{VSP(F,10)\mid S_f}$ by its subbundle $T_{S_f}$.
+The bundle $N_{S_f}$ is thus locally free of rank $3$ by Lemma \ref{leembdim}.

 We first have the following: \begin{lemma} The determinant of $N_{S_f}$ is trivial. \end{lemma} \begin{proof} We recall that by Proposition \ref{propapdivapolar}, $VSP(F,10)$ is defined as the following set: